 Crimp and pinch the sides and edges together, to make a good and full seal.
-If needed, rub your finder on the inside of the edges to help seal the edges together.
+If needed, using a little water on your fingers, rub on one edge of the dough, helping them to seal together.

 Then using a sharp knife, cut 3-4 slits into the top, to allow for venting during baking.